turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

   game.handleKeyPress(event);
 }
 ```
+#### Exercise 1
+* Pause the game when the letter p is pressed
+* When the game is paused no animations should happen

+#### Exercise 2
+* Add a mouse event listener and event handler
+* When the mouse is clicked create a new block and add it to the game's blocks array

 ## Closing
 There are a lot of moving pieces when creating a game.
 This gametime starter kit aims to provide some structure and guidance as you create your game so you can focus on creating objects that interact with each other.